IlleQuiProgrammat/TkinterXml/README.md

 Simply run `my_obj.<property_to_change> = <new_value>` and then `my_obj.reload()` unless you have auto-update enabled.

 ## Folder Structure
+ - `docs` - stores documentation and examples.
- - `helpers` - Currently contains some code-generation helpers
+ - `helpers` - Currently contains some code-generation helpers.
+Manually adding the properties rather than on the fly is because it helps autocomplete.
  - `tkinter_xml` - Contains the module for processing and converting the base xml into tkinter widgets
    - `elements` - Contains the pre-defined elements as above.
    - `Page.py` - Contains file-parsing and tag resolution capabilities
- - `main.py` - The entry point of the program which uses `tkinter_xml`
- - `simple.xml` - An example xml file showcasing the current abilities of the parser
+   - `SubPage.py` - Opens a sub-window, uses Page's parsing method but has different rendering method.